-READ BELOW FOR BACKGROUND INFORMATION AND NEXT STEPS.
+BACKGROUND INFORMATION AND NEXT STEPS

-Secondly, homeowners who reside along the perimeter fence are experiencing heavy run off from their properties, some of which is seeking an outlet under the fencing and undermining the concrete footings that support it.
-HOA volunteers have installed gravel and pipes to ease the erosion but it is only temporary.
+Homeowners who reside along the perimeter fence are experiencing heavy run off from their properties, some of which is seeking an outlet under the fencing and undermining the concrete footings that support it.
+HOA volunteers have installed gravel and pipes to ease the erosion but it is only temporary and, actually, not legal under city codes.
 Once the City work has been completed, an evaluation of those situations will be done and solutions sought to protect both private property, the fencing and City property.
-Money that had been allocated for this year to repair and stain the fencing may need to be diverted to repair the damage already done and stabilize the fencing.
-Stay tuned, this will take a while.
+So, on to beautification.
+Turns out that we have a couple of show-stopping issues.

 We'll keep you apprised of our progress and thanks for your patience and understanding.